chc-code/findadapt/README.md

 - `-enough_reads int` enough matched reads number for infering per fastq file, after reaching, will stop reading the raw fastq file, default=1000
 - `-f`  `-force`  flag, force rerun the analysis, ignoring the exisiting parsed reads,  can be useful when you used new reference.

-## output control
-- `-o prefix`,str, optional, the prefix for the output results, if not specified, will infer from the input file
-- `-cut / -cutadapt/ -trim`  flag,  run the cutadapt process, need the cutadapt already installed and available in PATH
-- `-pw_cutadapt str`  specify the cutadapt path, default is search from PATH
-- `-v / -verbose` flag, display the full logging information in the terminal

 # Examples

 Here we provided several fastq files from 3 studies